Browse by Medical Category

 First, Then Social Narratives for Hospital Visits and Procedures

-At first glance, it looks like Dominic Killiany is an ordinary 17-year-old.
-He lives with his mother and sister in Watertown, Massachusetts.
+17-year-old with autism creates exceptional art - 2/21/2015, Mass General At first glance, it looks like Dominic Killiany is an ordinary 17-year-old.
+He lives with his mother and sister in Watertown, MA.
 He goes to a private school for children with autism, listens to music and takes part in a private gymnastics class.
 But Dominic also has an extraordinary talent — he’s a young artist with autism.

 Your visit to the Lurie Center, starting with the view from the parking lot and including what you will see when you walk into the building, checking in at the front desk, what the waiting rooms look like, and what happens during an exam.